Completion of payment for registration indicates your acceptance of the Terms and Conditions.

 Brighton Fringe does not guarantee an audience.
 Participants are responsible for their own additional publicity and press, including press releases and the design, production, distribution and display of flyers, posters and any online advertising.
 Make sure you include the Brighton Fringe logo on all publicity (available to download from the Brighton Fringe website).

 In April 2008 Brighton and Hove City Council introduced a flyering ban, preventing the distribution of free printed materials.
 This has meant that if you would like to flyer in Brighton & Hove, you must obtain a flyering licence through the council.
-Historically, Brighton Fringe has coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council, however as of 2022 this will begin to be phased out.
+Historically, Brighton Fringe has coordinated free flyering passes for Brighton Fringe Participants with Brighton & Hove Council.

 Press and Promotional Tickets

-Brighton Fringe will allocate up to four complimentary tickets per session to the press on the participants behalf unless otherwise requested on the registration form.
-Workshops are exempt, and participants will be contacted and informed directly of any press interest.
+Brighton Fringe Ltd. will allocate up to four complimentary tickets per session to the press on the participant's behalf unless otherwise requested on the registration form.
 Multiple requests for tickets will be at the discretion of the participant.
 If we require tickets for other promotional offers we will contact you directly before doing so unless you have requested otherwise on the registration form.

 Arts Industry Tickets

-Brighton Fringe will allocate one complimentary ticket per arts industry professional per event on your behalf unless otherwise requested on the registration form.
-Workshops are exempt, and participants will be contacted and informed directly of any interest.
+Brighton Fringe Ltd. will allocate one complimentary ticket per arts industry professional per event on your behalf unless otherwise requested on the registration form.
 Multiple requests for tickets will be at the discretion of the participant.